VEON (NASDAQ:VEON) Upgraded to Strong-Buy by StockNews.com

-VEON (NASDAQ:VEON – Get Rating) was upgraded by StockNews.com from a “buy” rating to a “strong-buy” rating in a report issued on Sunday.
+StockNews.com upgraded shares of VEON (NASDAQ:VEON – Get Rating) from a buy rating to a strong-buy rating in a research report released on Sunday.

-Several other analysts have also issued reports on VEON.
-TheStreet upgraded shares of VEON from a “d” rating to a “c” rating in a research report on Tuesday, December 7th.
-Zacks Investment Research raised shares of VEON from a “hold” rating to a “buy” rating and set a $0.75 price target for the company in a research note on Tuesday, March 29th.
-Three research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat, VEON currently has an average rating of “Buy” and a consensus target price of $1.95.
+A number of other equities analysts have also commented on VEON.
+Zacks Investment Research upgraded shares of VEON from a hold rating to a buy rating and set a $0.75 price objective for the company in a research report on Tuesday, March 29th.
+TheStreet upgraded shares of VEON from a d rating to a c rating in a research report on Tuesday, December 7th.
+Three equities research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has a consensus rating of Buy and a consensus price target of $1.95.

 VEON Ltd., through its subsidiaries, provides mobile and fixed-line telecommunications services.
 It offers voice, data, and other telecommunication services through a range of wireless, fixed, and broadband internet services.
 The company provides value added services, including short messages, multimedia messages, caller number identification, call waiting, data transmission, mobile internet, downloadable content, mobile finance services, machine-to-machine, and other services; national and international roaming services; wireless internet access and mobile financial services; and mobile bundles and call completion services.